Skoice/skoice/README.md

 The defining feature of our plugin is that it works with Discord.
 Therefore, users will not have to download any additional software in order to use the proximity voice chat.

-Skoice is currently available in the following languages: English, Danish, German, Spanish, French, Italian, Japanese, Norwegian, Polish, Portuguese, Russian and Turkish.
+Skoice is currently available in the following languages: English, Czech, Danish, German, Spanish, French, Italian, Japanese, Norwegian, Polish, Portuguese, Russian and Turkish.
 You can help us translate Skoice by [joining Crowdin](https://crowdin.com/project/skoice).

 ## Download